analogdevicesinc/libsmu/README.md

 #### Building LibSMU

-With python2.7-dev, libusb-1.0, and clang++, building LibSMU and the python bindings is as simple as typing 'make.'
+With libusb-1.0, and clang++, building LibSMU and the demo 'smu' executable is as simple as typing `make`.

+With python2.7 and associated development headers installed, building pysmu.so, importable as `import pysmu` is as simple as typing `make python`.

-There's also a cmake description file, if you're in to that.
+There's also cmake support, if you're in to that.

     mkdir build
     cd build